pranav7/baag/README.md

 ## 📁 Directory Structure

-Baag creates worktrees in a `.baag` directory within your git repository:
+Baag creates multiple workspaces in a `.baag` directory within your git repository (make sure to add it to your `.gitignore`)

 ```
 my-project/